 5) Eat more proteins!

 Eating protein-rich foods like meat, fish and eggs will make you feel full for longer than carbohydrates or fat.
 This is because it takes your body more time to digest protein than carbohydrate or fat, which means that it takes longer to get hungry again after you have eaten a meal.
 The recommended daily intake for protein is 50 grams per day for a person who weighs 160 pounds, so you should eat more proteins to reach this recommended amount.
+You can find protein-rich recipes online on websites like Kathy’s Vegan Kitchen, so you can definitely have more variants to choose from.

 6) Get more sleep!